+Strategic career movement requires you to (1) set aside time, (2) clarify next steps, (3) invest in deep work, and (4) build your external reputation.
 Career and business plans do not need to be complex and complicated.
 They serve a simple purpose to mold and nudge you to think, feel, and behave in alignment with your desired and intended future.

-The place to start your career or business planning is with a clear description of the salient optics of your intended, successful future vision.
+Start your career or business planning with a clear description of the salient optics of your intended, successful future vision.
 Set your vision statement for 2-5 years from today.
 Visualize the details of your actions and existence within that future state.
 Once you have described long-term success, you can distill that picture into component parts and prioritize them into milestones – specific, measurable, and time bound goals.
 Next, break down those milestones into precursor goals with shorter time frames and those shorter-time frame goals into discrete tasks that fill in the blanks of a sentence that says: If it is (Fill in a date.), then I will (Fill in with the description of a discrete task.)

 When you think about describing your future vision, milestones, and tasks, consider the following in a compare and contrast manner:

+When you describe your milestones, shorter-term goals, and tasks make your descriptions SMART: Specific, Measurable, Actionable, Relevant, and Time-bound.
 Specific means that anyone reading it, knows exactly what you will be doing.
 Measurable means you can objectively determine the progress toward the milestone, goal, or task and when it is complete.
 Actionable means that only your actions are necessary.
 You are not depending on someone else to do something.
 Relevant means that the milestone, goal or task is important to attaining your future vision.
 Time-bound means you assigned a due date for completing the milestone, goal, or task.

 Be specific and narrow with your goals.
 Achieving many small goals and acknowledging your success along the way is much more energizing than dwelling on a lack of attaining a long-term goal.
 Calendar in activities that you usually put on the back burner first.
 Anything that you find difficult or unpleasant, do first.
 Otherwise, they become unfinished tasks that take up energy.